michaeljvdh/WledGetPixy/README.md

   > ### cron.py

+  *Important, monitor.py or cron.py must have been run once for it's pic folder to be created, I suggest running monitor.py once, this will allow you to test, and it will ensure that all the folders are created.*

   Once the `monitor.py` script is operational, it cooperates with `cron.py` to observe the `cronpics` folder.
 This setup ensures that every image file in `cronpics` is systematically transferred to the monitor's processing directory at regular intervals, as defined in seconds.
 To initiate the process, you just need to populate `cronpics` with a collection of images and activate the cycle.
 This system is designed to adapt in real time, allowing for ongoing updates during its operation.

   The potential applications of this arrangement are broad and can be shaped by your imagination.
 It's important to note that this functionality hinges on the continuous operation of `monitor.py` or its executable form.
 While alternative scheduling tools could also be employed to direct images to the monitor folder, this method offers a straightforward solution for those without such preferences.
 The monitor script processes each image sequentially and then ceases, unlike this cycle which continually operates.
 You maintain control over this process; to halt the cycle, simply stop running `cron.py`.

   **Syntax** for cron picture cycle